hudikhq/hoodik/README.md

 ### File storage

-Each user gets an RSA-2048 key pair on registration.
-The private key is stored encrypted with your passphrase — the server cannot read it.
+Each user gets an Ed25519 identity key pair (for signing) and an X25519 + ML-KEM-768 wrapping key pair (for wrapping file keys) on registration.
+File keys are wrapped under both algorithms at once — a hybrid that stays secure even if a future quantum computer breaks the elliptic-curve half.
+Login uses OPAQUE, so your password never leaves the device; the private keys are stored envelope-encrypted under a key derived from the OPAQUE `export_key`, which only your password can produce — the server cannot read them.
+Accounts created before this scheme used an RSA-2048 key pair and are still supported; they migrate to the new keys automatically on the next login.

 > ⚠️ **Store your private key somewhere safe** (e.g. a password manager).
 If you forget your password, the private key is the only way to recover your account and decrypt your files.

 When you upload a file:
 1. A random symmetric key is generated for the file (key size depends on the cipher).
-2. The file is encrypted chunk-by-chunk with that key using the file's cipher (default: AEGIS-128L).
+2. The file is encrypted chunk-by-chunk with that key using the file's cipher (AEGIS-128L unless the admin picks a different default in the settings).
 3. The cipher identifier and the encrypted key are stored in the database alongside the file, so old files can always be decrypted with the correct algorithm even after the default cipher changes.

 Chunks move over one of two HTTP endpoints, both client-side encrypted: